 There was valley on one side and the city of Darjeeling on the other side.
 Sometimes the city was too close for our comfort, but then the view on the other side made up for it.

 Train stopped at Batasia Loop for about 10-15 mins.
 This is the loop that the railway engineers had built to negotiate a steep gradient in the hills.
 It is interesting when you go under a railway bridge and then turn around to go over it.
 In the center is a war memorial built to pay homage to Gorkha soldiers who laid their lives in various wars.
 War memorial is surrounded by manicured lawns.
-Batasia Loop is a good vintage point to see the Kanchenjunga range of Himalayas – you must pray for a clear day though.
+Batasia Loop is a good vantage point to see the Kanchenjunga range of Himalayas – you must pray for a clear day, though.

-A information board here talks about the films that have been shot at Darjeeling Himalayan Railway.
+An information board here talks about the films that have been shot at Darjeeling Himalayan Railway.

-Darjeeling station is obviously as old as the Darjeeling Himalayan Railway, however it looks nothing like its original version.
+Darjeeling station is obviously as old as the Darjeeling Himalayan Railway, however, it looks nothing like its original version.
 There are information boards that show the vintage pictures of the Darjeeling station.